nickpiggott/PiFmAdv/README.md

 * `--freq` specifies the carrier frequency (in MHz).
 Example: `--freq 107.9`.
 * `--audio` specifies an audio file to play as audio.
 The sample rate does not matter: PiFmAdv will resample and filter it.
 If a stereo file is provided, PiFmAdv will produce an FM-Stereo signal.
 Example: `--audio sound.wav`.
 The supported formats depend on `libsndfile`.
 This includes WAV and Ogg/Vorbis (among others) but not MP3.
 Specify `-` as the file name to read audio data on standard input (useful for piping audio into PiFmAdv, see below).
 * `--pi` specifies the PI-code of the RDS broadcast.
 4 hexadecimal digits.
 Example: `--pi FFFF`.
+* `--ecc` specifies the ECC-code of the RDS broadcast.
+2 hexadecimal digits.
+Example: `--ecc E1`.
 * `--ps` specifies the station name (Program Service name, PS) of the RDS broadcast.
 Limit: 8 characters.
 Example: `--ps RASP-PI`.
 * `--rt` specifies the radiotext (RT) to be transmitted.
 Limit: 64 characters.
 Example:  `--rt 'Hello, world!'`.
 * `--af` specifies alternative frequencies (AF).
 Example:  `--af 107.9 --af 99.2`.